jbranchaud/rails-ajax-forms/README.md

 some body, they each include a text field and submit button, but these do not currently do anything interesting.

+This is a basic Ajax form that explicitly defines the URL to which the request should be submitted.

 ```erb
 <%= form_tag( '/pages/simple_forms', remote: true ) do %>
   <%= text_field_tag 'search_field', "" %>